You’re pregnant!!! Such an exciting time in your life!

-While there are many great medical benefits to breastfeeding like nursing strengthens the babies immune system!
+While there are many excellent medical benefits to breastfeeding like nursing strengthens the babies immune system!

-There are many great dental reasons to breastfeed, babies who are exclusively breastfeed for at least six months are less like to have teeth alignment issues and breathing issues.
+There are many great dental reasons to breastfeed; babies who are exclusively breastfed for at least six months are less likely to have teeth alignment issues and breathing issues.

-It does not mean they won’t need braces someday, there are other factors that may cause malocclusion… genetics, pacifier, thumb sucking.
-There are definitely benefits if it is at all possible!
+It does not mean they won’t need braces someday; there are other factors that may cause malocclusion, genetics, pacifier, thumb sucking.
+There are definite benefits if it is at all possible!

 If not finding a bottle that mimics the breast is the next best thing!

 I said I would only nurse my daughter until she got teeth!
-Joke was on me she did not get teeth until she was 13 months.
+The joke was on me; she did not get teeth until she was 13 months.

-Even if you child gets teeth early you can still nurse.
-Having as much information as possible helps you make an informed decision on which option it right for you!
+Even if your child gets teeth early, you can still nurse.
+Having as much information as possible helps you make an informed decision on which option is right for you!